delphicventurescode/r-project-corpus__public/README.md

 - Not an official or comprehensive archive
 - Not a scientific or ethnographic study
 - Not a finalized or fully public language project
+- Not an attempot to right historical wrongs, or solve legal issues

 ---